MrYsLab/s3-extend/docs/rpi_blocks.md

 For remote operation, you must specify the Raspberry Pi's WiFi or Ethernet address in the Remote IP Address block.

-NOTE: It is recommended that if you wish to access a Raspberry Pi using a remote browser, that you install and use the off-line version of the Scratch 3 OneGPIO editor.
+**NOTE**: It is recommended that if you wish to access a Raspberry Pi using **a remote browser**, that you install and use the off-line version of the Scratch 3 OneGPIO editor.
 The reason is, using an on-line version will most likely result in a security error.